 Dean Tacha then took the stage.
 “Students are at the center of all of our work,” she commented.
 “I can hardly think of leaving you students.
 You inspire me, raise me to new heights, and give me hope for the future of this profession.”

-After gushing about the accomplishments of Pepperdine Law’s students, including recent graduate Brittney Lane (JD ’12) clerking for Supreme Court Justice Clarence Thomas, Tacha insisted staff and faculty rise to be recognized for the contributions they have continuously provided to the entire law school community.
+After praising the accomplishments of Pepperdine Law’s students, including recent graduate Brittney Lane (JD ’12) clerking for Supreme Court Justice Clarence Thomas, Tacha insisted staff and faculty rise to be recognized for the contributions they have continuously provided to the entire law school community.
 She continued on to thank Faculty Scholars, and the Parris Institute, Preceptors, and Associate Dean and Director of the Parris Institute Danny DeWalt for creating mentorships for students.

 “As you know, the proceeds of the dinner tonight go towards providing public service jobs for students.
 I am proud to say, we raised more than $400,000 dollars, with over $200,000 dollars directly benefiting our students,” Tacha announced.
 She ended by urging students, “be the lawyers I know you can be.”